davidgasquez/handbook/Data/Data Culture.md

 # Data Culture
 - The data team needs to be focus on delivering insights and supporting decisions.
-The outcome of the data team are *decisions* and a *shared context across the organization*.
+The outcome of the data team are *decisions* and a *shared context across the organization* that makes coordination easier.
 	- Your goal as a data professional is to facilitate [[Making Decisions | decision making]].
 	- Learning to drive decisions quickly, a bias to action, is a critical competency for an analyst.
 Every skill you learn – [[communication]], [[writing]], [[experimentation]], [[Metrics | metric design]] – supports this.
 	- If analysis is not actionable, it does not really matter.
 Analysis must drive to action.